arielszabo/FindMeMoreLike/README.md

 # TODO:
 * Tests ! expand what we already have
-* Make a POC with the API
 * make the WIKI extractor better
 * Download more movies
-* maybe use a db for the raw data

 * clean the raw data jsons - add this as a method to the extractors
 * get all the actors ?

-* add /google routes
 * after Flask restart User must login again